dempsey-CMAR/sensorstrings/README.md

 significant challenge for compiling all data from a deployment into a single format for analysis.

-The `strings` package was originally built to address this challenge, and now offers functions to compile, format, convert units, and visualize sensor string data.
+The `sensorstrings` package offers functions to compile, format, convert units, and visualize sensor string data.

-`strings` was developed specifically to streamline CMAR’s workflow, but is flexible enough that other users can apply it to process data from the accepted sensors (Table 1).
-Refer to the vignettes for more detail.
+`sensorstrings` was developed specifically to streamline CMAR’s workflow, but is flexible enough that other users can apply it to process data from the accepted sensors (Table 1). **Vignettes to come**

 | Sensor                                                                                                                           | Variable(s) Measured          |
 |:---------------------------------------------------------------------------------------------------------------------------------|:------------------------------|